-- Of the 3 reports of sexual violence (reports of sexual penetration without consent or sexual contact without consent under Northwestern's Policy on Sexual Misconduct) received in 2017 that went through the University's complaint resolution process, 2 investigations were completed and resolved in 2017.
-In these matters, 1 respondent was found not responsible and 1 respondent was expelled from the University.
-Both of these reports came from the Evanston campus.
-In addition to the reports received in 2017, 4 reports of sexual violence received prior to 2017 were resolved through the complaint resolution process in 2017.
-In these matters, 1 respondents were found not responsible.
-All of these reports came from the Evanston campus. - Of the 2 reports of dating/domestic violence received in 2017 that went through the University's complaint resolution process, 1 investigation was completed and resolved in 2017.
-In this matter, the respondent was expelled from the University.
+- Of the 3 reports of sexual violence (reports of sexual penetration without consent or sexual contact without consent under Northwestern's Comprehensive Policy on Sexual Misconduct) received in 2019 that went through the University's complaint resolution process, 1 investigation was completed and resolved in 2019.
+In this matter, the respondent was found not responsible.
 This report came from the Evanston campus.
-In addition to the reports received in 2017, 3 reports of dating/domestic violence received prior to 2017 were resolved through the complaint resolution process in 2017.
-In these matters, 1 respondent was suspended from the University and 2 respondents were found not responsible.
-All of these reports came from the Evanston campus. - Of the 6 reports of stalking received in 2017 that went through the University's complaint resolution process, 2 investigations were completed and resolved in 2017.
-In these matters, 1 respondent was expelled from the University and 1 respondent was suspended from the University.
-Both of these reports came from the Evanston campus.
-In addition to the reports received in 2017, 4 reports of stalking received prior to 2017 were resolved through the complaint resolution process in 2017.
-In these matters, 2 respondents were suspended from the University and 2 respondents were found not responsible.
-All of these reports came from the Evanston campus.
+In addition to the reports received in 2019, 3 reports of sexual violence received in 2018 were resolved through the complaint resolution process in 2019.
+In these matters, 2 respondents were found responsible and were suspended from the University; 1 respondent was found not responsible.
+All of these reports came from the Evanston campus. - Of the 2 reports of dating/domestic violence received in 2019 that went through the University's complaint resolution process, 1 investigation was completed and resolved in 2019.
+In this matter, the respondent was found not responsible.
+This report came from the Evanston campus. - The one report of stalking received in 2019 that went through the University's complaint resolution process was not resolved during 2019.
+However, 2 reports of stalking received in 2018 were resolved through the complaint resolution process in 2019.
+In these matters, 1 respondent was found responsible and was suspended from the university; 1 respondent was found not responsible.
+These reports came from the Evanston campus.